Last updated on

-This chocolate cherry dump cake is so simple to make: just pour your cherry pie filling in a casserole dish, top with chocolate cake mix and butter and you’re ready for baking.
-It’s just a few minutes work but it tastes like a dessert from a 5-star hotel!
+This chocolate cherry dump cake is so simple to make: just pour your cherry pie filling in a casserole dish, top with rich chocolate cake mix and butter and you’re ready for baking.
+It’s just a few minutes work but tastes so good.

 - 1 cup butter, melted